The Hermit of Narrow River

 They were all suspicious about how he died all for the sake of a couple of bucks?
 No one will ever know what really happened to Bill Lacy but can only speculate on the the life of one South County soul who lived his entire life on Narrow River and died on it as well.

-5. I first heard the story about Bill Lacey’s death (Twin Willows, showing a wad of money, leaving the Willow’s in a white van, conflicting reports re: cause of death–a fall or fowl play).
+I concur with Dave Figgins regarding the story of bill Lacey’s death.
+I first heard the story about his death (Twin Willows, fall of money, conflicting reports re: cause of death).
 A couple years after his death I was told his house was vacant and became a “party house”.

 I went with a friend to check out the house on Lacey Lane on Narrow River (maybe 1979-81, I can check my records for a more precise date).
 It was vacant but oddly “in tact” — curtains on the window, back door ajar, dry cereal on the kitchen counter, beer cans on the floor).
 When I/we rounded the corner from the kitchen into the small parlor area and up the stairs, lying on the steps were photos, greeting & post cards, old pharmacy receipts.
 At the top of the stairs was a box that had photos, negatives, and more memorabilia.